GeoPlatform/CCB-Plugins/README.md

 Tagged versions of this repo should be pushed to the GeoPlatform CDN via the `pushToCDN.sh` script.

-> Get argument deatils by running
+> Get argument deatails by running
 >`./pushToCDN.sh --help`

 Example: